khulnasoft-lab/design.khulnasoft.com/contents/components/date-picker.md

 The user should be able to input the date by either typing it in or choosing a day from the datepicker dropdown.
 The user must never be forced to use only one of the two input methods.

+When using the input field, users are able to enter a date in different formats.
+For example, the user can type `January 22, 2020` or `22/01/2020`.
+The datepicker will translate the format to GitLab's defaults (ISO 8601) in the API.
+The input field accepts all special characters and numbers.

 [[Example:basic-date-picker]]

 ### Selecting a range of dates